For the first time, a scientific reconstruction of how an unarmed suspect

 occurred was the way the officers said it did–when the suspect

-unexpectedly turned toward them, pointing what they reasonably believed was
+unexpectedly turned toward them, pointing what they reasonably believed was a sawed-off shotgun.

 Before their release from prosecution, the officers had battled a